NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   .. [#] System losses due to soiling, shading, snow, mismatch, wiring, degradation, etc.
   .. [#] AttachedToInverter must reference an ``Inverter``.
-  .. [#] NumberofBedroomsServed only required if IsSharedSystem is true, in which case it must be > NumberofBedrooms.
+  .. [#] NumberofBedroomsServed only required if IsSharedSystem is true.
-         PV generation will be apportioned to the dwelling unit using its number of bedrooms divided by the total number of bedrooms served by the PV system.
+         PV generation will be apportioned to the dwelling unit using its number of bedrooms divided by the total number of bedrooms served by the PV system per `ANSI/RESNET/ICC 301-2019 <https://codes.iccsafe.org/content/RESNET3012019P1>`_.

 In addition, an inverter must be entered as a ``/HPXML/Building/BuildingDetails/Systems/Photovoltaics/Inverter``.